 Climate, biodiversity, desertification, forests, oceans... : topical themes that are a priority of the Belgian foreign policy.

-Belgium has made a commitment to the 'Great Green Wall': an ambitious initiative aimed at restoring 100 million hectares of land in the Sahel and providing its inhabitants with a sustainable income.
-This Green Wall will also form a buffer against migration.
+Belgium has made a commitment to the 'Great Green Wall': an ambitious initiative aimed at restoring 100 million hectares of land in the Sahel, creating green jobs for the inhabitants and improve food security.

 The Great Green Wall: a wall that unites (23 October 2020)